New Launch Condo Financing Singapore 2026: PPS & IPA | Nexus

 5 years to TOP Expires 3 years before TOP Expires 2 years before TOP

-“The most expensive 18 months of a Singapore new-launch buyer’s loan is the period between lock-in expiry and TOP, sitting on a board rate.
-Repricing or refinancing inside that window is the highest-value mortgage action in the whole purchase journey.”
+“The costliest stretch of a Singapore new-launch loan is the period between lock-in expiry and TOP, when you’re stuck on a board rate.
+Repricing or refinancing inside that window saves more than almost anything else you do in the whole purchase.”

-Use the refinance savings calculator 3–4 months before lock-in expiry to model the gap.
+Run the refinance savings calculator 3–4 months before your lock-in expires to see the gap for yourself.

 Free · 60 Seconds Personalised New Launch Mortgage Report Compare BUC packages from 16 Singapore banks against your exact loan quantum, tenure, and TOP timeline.
-Tier-matched rates and lock-in alignment delivered to your inbox — free, no obligation.
+Tier-matched rates and lock-in alignment, delivered to your inbox, free and with no obligation.
 Get Your Free Report →

 Five Expensive New-Launch Mistakes